navibyte/geospatial/README.md

 ## :page_facing_up: Code

-**This repository is at the alpha-stage, breaking changes are possible.**
+**This repository is at BETA stage, interfaces not fully final yet.**

 This repository contains the following [Dart](https://dart.dev/) code
 packages: